nicklalone/IGME220-Intro/00 - Administration/Rubrics/Rubrics - Final Project.md

-\noindent \textbf{Final Project}

-This is a design sprint just for you.
-You will have 5 weeks, give or take, and we will meet on Wednesdays for playtesting.
+This is a design sprint just for teams of 5.
+In addition, you will have 5 weeks, give or take, and we will meet on Wednesdays for playtesting.
 By the end, you will need:

-\begin{tight_itemize}
-    \item A Pitch Document graded by 3 peers
+* A Pitch Document graded by 3 peers
-    \item Instruction Manual
+* Instruction Manual
-    \item Print and Play Files
+* Print and Play Files
-    \item Post Mortem - 250 words
+* Post Mortem - 250 words
-    \item Plan to digitize - 250 words
+* Plan to digitize - 250 words
-    \item Ideas for further development
+* Ideas for further development
-\end{tight_itemize}